As admirers of beauty, ancient Greeks placed great emphasis on healthy skin, and they used natural substances to keep it clean and glowing.

-Rubbing the body with olive oil was not only used for a healthy skin but also for aesthetic reasons.
+The body was rubbed with olive oil not only to promote healthy skin but also for aesthetic reasons.

 Additionally, in wrestling, athletes would throw dust over their opponents’ oily bodies, partially to increase their grip on the otherwise slippery skin.

-After the competitions, these men would have to scrape these substances off their bodies using a strigil, seemingly believing that a well-scraped skin is a healthy skin.
+Following competitions, these men would scrape these substances off their bodies using a strigil, seemingly believing that a well-scraped skin is a healthy skin.

 The athlete’s or fighter’s residue was also believed to have healing properties, so it was often saved for salves.